Himanshur25/job-portal/README.md

-ONLIN JOB PORTAL USING REACT AND SANITY
+ONLINE JOB PORTAL USING REACT AND SANITY

 This website is all about searching the top jobs from top-reputed companies all over the world.